Codeshows/100DaysOfCode/anushajain19/README.md

 **Competitive Programming**

-- () solve most of competitive programming problems.
+- [ ] solve as much as competitive programming problems.

 **Learning Goals**

-- () Learn C++ STL
+- [ ] Learn C++ STL
-- () complete Data Structures to switch into dynamic programming concept
+- [ ] complete my to do list articles on gfg (regarding DS and  DP)
-- () To finish with java and android tutorials.
+- [ ] To finish with Fork JAVA
+- [ ] Project specific android studio tutorial on youtube

 **Developement**

-- () One Basic project of Android app developement
+- [ ] One Basic project of Android app developement

 ---

-## Timeline